-329 Region, instead, opted for the universal, free and active offer of the HZ vaccination in patients aged 65 years 330 from the year 2015, with the aim of obtaining as the minimum target, during the same year, a coverage rate 331 of 25-35% in the elderly (Liguria Region, 2014).
-332 In Veneto, the immunization is offered to patients at risk, immune to varicella between 50-59 years, who have to undergo a bone marrow or solid organ transplant (more than one month before the graft), or patients 333 with chronic inflammatory diseases taking low doses of immunosuppressive drugs (Veneto Region, 2014).
-In 334 335 Friuli Venezia Giulia, the vaccine is provided free of charge for individuals over 50 years belonging to risk groups and on prescription, or in co-payment, to subjects not belonging to risk groups (Friuli-Venezia-Giulia 336 337 Region, 2014) The co-payment for over 50 year-old subjects is also expected in Molise Region (Region 338 Molise, 2015).
-In Calabria, since 2015, the vaccine has been offered to the cohort of 65 year-olds or to 339 subjects aged 70 years who were not vaccinated at 65 (Region Calabria, 2015).
-Outside of these categories, the vaccine is administered upon payment of the fee, according to the regional price list.
-Lastly, in the to over 65 year-old subjects and to adults at risk (Autonomous Province of Trento, 2016).
+Sicily and Liguria decided to use the HZ vaccine in 2015: in Sicily, the vaccine is recommended in subjects older than 50 years and at risk, with the exception of severely immunosuppressed persons, and is also freely administered in at least a cohort of the elderly population (65 or 75 years) (Sicily Region, 2015).
+The Liguria region, instead, opted for the universal, free and active offer of the HZ vaccination in patients aged 65 years from the year 2015, with the aim of obtaining as the minimum target, during the same year, a coverage rate of 25 to 35 % in the elderly (Liguria Region, 2014).

+In Veneto, the immunization is offered to patients at risk, immune to varicella and between 50 and 59 years, who have to undergo a bone marrow or solid organ transplant (more than 1 month before the graft), or patients with chronic inflammatory diseases taking low doses of immunosuppressive drugs (Veneto Region, 2014).
+In Friuli Venezia Giulia, the vaccine is provided free of charge for individuals older than 50 years belonging to risk groups and on prescription or, in co-payment, to subjects not belonging to risk groups (Friuli Venezia Giulia Region, 2014).
+The co-payment for subjects older than 50 years is also expected in the Molise region (Molise Region, 2015).
+In Calabria, since 2015, the vaccine has been offered to the cohort of 65-year-olds or to subjects aged 70 years who were not vaccinated at 65 years of age (Calabria Region, 2015).
+Outside these categories, the vaccine is administered upon payment of a fee, according to the regional price list.
+Lastly, in the autonomous province of Trento, from 1 July 2016, the HZ vaccine has been offered free of charge to subjects older than 65 years and to adults at risk (Autonomous Province of Trento, 2016.